Joseph Amarbe Dent

 In 2004, Joe was awarded the Oklahoma Spirit Award by Governor Brad Henry.
 In 2014, he was recognized at the AARP Indian Elder Honors.

-Joe was preceded in death by his parents, one son: Calvin Wayne “Humphrey” Dent; two daughters: Treva Louise Dent and Sonia Renee Dent, one brother: Ira Hoke Dent; and two sisters: Patricia Dent and Madge Francis Dent.
+Preceding him in death were his parents; one son, Calvin Wayne “Humphrey” Dent; two daughters, Treva Louise Dent and Sonia Renee Dent; one brother, Ira Hoke Dent; and two sisters, Patricia Dent and Madge Francis Dent.